SEAMLESSLY MATCH YOUR NATURAL TOOTH COLOR IN ONE VISIT

 What are White Composite Fillings?

-They are nearly invisible since the material can be customized to the shade of your natural teeth.
-These special white fillings give them a far more natural look than silver or gold fillings ever will.
+These fillings are nearly invisible since the material can be customized to the shade of your natural teeth.
+The fillings create a natural look that silver or gold restorations simply can’t match.

-Additionally, white composite fillings are versatile.
-As a result, they can be used for various types of dental restorations, including:
+As a result, they can be used to repair teeth in various types of dental restorations, including:

 How White Composite Fillings Protect Your Teeth